victormking/MLB-Pythagorean-Expectation-and-Playoff-Performance-Analysis/README.md

-# MLB-Pythagorean-Expectation-and-Playoff-Performance-Analysis
+## MLB-Pythagorean-Expectation-and-Playoff-Performance-Analysis

 ## Project Overview

-This project explores the impact of various baseball statistics on Major League Baseball (MLB) playoff win percentages.
-By analyzing data from MLB seasons 2012-2023, we investigate how different performance metrics such as home runs per plate appearance, on-base plus slugging (OPS) ratios, and Pythagorean win expectations correlate with teams' success in the playoffs.
+This project explores how various baseball statistics impact playoff success in Major League Baseball (MLB) from 2012 to 2023.
+We examine batting and pitching performance metrics and their correlations with playoff winning percentages using Pythagorean expectations.
+By analyzing comprehensive team data, this study reveals how ratios like home runs per plate appearance, singles per plate appearance, and strikeout ratios predict playoff success.

 ## Objectives

-- To determine the relationship between various batting and pitching statistics and MLB playoff outcomes.
+Examine Relationships: Explore the relationships between batting/pitching statistics and playoff success.

-- To apply statistical analysis techniques to identify key predictors of playoff success.
+Identify Key Predictors: Apply statistical analysis to uncover key metrics that predict playoff performance.

-- To visualize the impact of these statistics on playoff win percentages using scatter plots and regression analysis.
+Visualize Statistical Impact: Utilize scatter plots and regression analysis to show the impact of these statistics on playoff win percentages.

 ## Data Sources

-- MLB team performance data scraped from Baseball Reference covering multiple seasons from 2012 to 2023.
+Baseball Reference: MLB team data from Baseball Reference, spanning the 2012-2023 seasons.

-- Playoff game outcomes and team performance metrics collected over the same period.
+Playoff Metrics: Outcomes and performance metrics for playoff games during the same period.

 ## Methodology

+## Data Scraping

-- **Data Scraping**: Utilized the `rvest` package to scrape MLB statistics for batting against and batting for from Baseball Reference.
+Used rvest to scrape MLB statistics for batting (both for and against) from Baseball Reference.

+Extracted multiple tables, processed them for consistency, and created ratios for comparative analysis.

+## Data Cleaning and Transformation

-- **Data Cleaning and Transformation**: Processed the scraped data to calculate ratios like home runs per plate appearance and singles per plate appearance for better comparative analysis.
+Processed the scraped data to calculate relevant metrics, such as home runs per plate appearance, singles per plate appearance, unintentional walks, and strikeouts.

-- **Statistical Analysis**:
+Adjusted data fields for consistent team naming and corrected inaccuracies.

+## Statistical Analysis

-  - Performed linear regression to explore the relationships between the calculated ratios and playoff winning percentages.
+Applied linear regression to explore relationships between calculated ratios (e.g., home run ratio) and playoff winning percentages.

-  - Used residual analysis to assess the fit of the models and identify outliers.
+Conducted residual analysis to identify model accuracy and unexplained variability.

-- **Visualization**:
+Performed exploratory data analysis to summarize trends and patterns in the data.

+## Visualization

-  - Created scatter plots with regression lines to visualize trends.
+Created scatter plots with regression lines to visualize data trends and identify influential variables.

-  - Used `ggplot2` for advanced graphical representations.
+Utilized ggplot2 for advanced graphical representations of the relationships.

 ## Key Findings

+Statistical Significance

-- **Statistical Significance**: Certain statistics like HR per PA Ratio and OPS Ratio showed a significant correlation with playoff win percentages, indicating that teams with higher values in these metrics tend to perform better in playoffs.
+Home Runs per Plate Appearance (HR/PA) and On-base Plus Slugging (OPS) ratios have a strong correlation with playoff win percentages.
+Teams with higher ratios tend to perform better in the playoffs.

-- **Model Fit**: Residual analysis helped in understanding the variability in playoff performances that wasn't explained by the models.
+Model Fit and Residual Analysis

+Residual analysis highlighted variability unexplained by the model, providing insights into potential outliers and model refinements.

+Identified teams that exceeded or underperformed relative to their expected Pythagorean expectations.

+## Predictive Analysis

-- **Predictive Analysis**: The use of Pythagorean expectation provided insights into the expected performance of teams based on their run differentials.
+Pythagorean expectations provided valuable insights into predicting team success based on their run differentials.

-In Conclusion, This project provides a thorough analysis of MLB team performance metrics and their impact on postseason outcomes, using a data-driven approach supported by statistical models and visualizations
+Regression models utilizing home run ratios, singles ratios, and strikeouts identified key performance drivers.

+## Conclusion

+This project comprehensively analyzes the influence of MLB performance metrics on playoff outcomes.
+By using detailed statistical analysis and visualizations, this study reveals key predictors that directly impact team success.
+The combination of historical data and predictive models provides useful insights for future playoff predictions and strategic decision-making in professional baseball.